-Agricultural water is concerned with making water available and accessible for agricultural purposes.
-These measures involve variable combinations of irrigation, drainage and flood control, water conservation and storage, on-farm water management, and institutional support to improve sustainability, user operation and management.
+Agricultural water management activities are concerned with making water available and accessible for agricultural purposes.
+These measures involve variable combinations of irrigation, drainage and flood control, water conservation and storage, onfarm water management, and institutional support to improve sustainability, user operation and management.
 Collectively, these interventions are called Agricultural Water Management (AWM).

-The African Development Bank has been one of the leading sources of assistance for agricultural water management (AWM) in Africa, and over the years, the Bank has invested relatively heavily in irrigation and drainage projects in support of African agriculture.
+The African Development Bank has been one of the leading sources of assistance for agricultural water management (AWM) in Africa.
+Over the years, the Bank has invested relatively heavily in irrigation and drainage projects in support of African agriculture.

-This independent evaluation was undertaken by the Operation Evaluation Department (OPEV) to examine the effectiveness of African Development Bank support to the AWM in Ghana and Mali from 1990 to 2010.
+This independent evaluation was undertaken by the Operations Evaluation Department (OPEV) to examine the effectiveness of African Development Bank support for AWM sector in Ghana and Mali from 1990 to 2010.
 The purpose of the evaluation is to assess past experiences, draw lessons and formulate recommendations to inform and guide the Bank's future investments in this sub-sector.

 The report provides an assessment of the relevance, efficacy, efficiency and sustainability of the Bank's assistance to AWM in Ghana and Mali.
-The evaluation findings, conclusions and recommendations were informed by a series of desk reviews, and by many interviews and discussions with countries officials, projects staffs and other stakeholders during countries and projects field visits.
+The evaluation findings, conclusions and recommendations were informed by a series of desk reviews, and by several interviews and discussions with country officials, project staff and other stakeholders during country and project field visits.